-Alan Zhou is the leading partner of the L&H Team at Global Law Office, with a strong background in L&H practice.
-He focuses on M&A, private equity/venture capital, regulatory compliance and general corporate.
-Alan has routinely represented multinational corporations, such as Sanofi,

-Siemens, AstraZeneca, GSK, Boehringer Ingelheim and Novartis, as well as local life sciences and healthcare companies.
-As a participant or external counsel, he has been engaged by local authorities and industrial associations for advising on legislation and industrial standard in L&H industry, with topics including online hospital, digital marketing, medial insurance reform, medical representative management and other compliance topics.
+Alan Zhou is the leading partner in the life sciences and healthcare (L&H) team at Global Law Office, with a strong background in L&H practice.
+He focuses on M&A, private equity/ venture capital, regulatory compliance and general corporate.
+Alan has routinely represented multinational corporations, such as Sanofi, Siemens, AstraZeneca, GSK, Boehringer Ingelheim and Novartis, as well as local L&H companies.
+As a participant or external counsel, he has been engaged by local authorities and industrial associations to advise on legislation and industrial standards in the L&H industry, on topics including online hospitals, digital marketing, medial insurance reform, medical representative management and other compliance topics.